iver56/audiomentations/docs/waveform_transforms/time_stretch.md

 _Added in v0.2.0_

 Change the speed or duration of the signal without changing the pitch.
-This augmentation employs `librosa.effects.time_stretch` in the backend to achieve the effect and also supports multichannel functionality.
+This transform employs `librosa.effects.time_stretch` under the hood to achieve the effect.

 ## Input-output example